 Passengers are checked at the passport desk and via electronic self-service gates.
 Travellers from outside the Schengen area are also screened with pre-assessment before arrival.

 The passport counter, electronic self-service gates and the pre-assessment stage each have their own IT systems.
-The Minister of Defence is responsible for the cyber security of the systems that carry out checks on arriving passengers during their flight, and at the counters of the Royal Military Police at Schiphol.
-Meanwhile, the Minister of Justice and Security is responsible for the IT system of the self-service passport control at the airport.
+The Ministry of Defence is responsible for the cyber security of the systems that carry out checks on arriving passengers during their flight, and at the counters of the Royal Military Police at Schiphol.
+Meanwhile, the Ministry of Justice and Security is responsible for the IT system of the self-service passport control at the airport.

 The cyber security of these three systems is crucial to combat digital sabotage, espionage and crime.
 If border control IT becomes unusable due to a digital attack, the Royal Military Police can barely carry out border control, if at all.
 This can result in long queues, delays or flight cancellations.
-In addition, foreign security services can use cyber espionage to access the data of specific travellers. cyber attacks can also be used to manipulate information for wanted persons can cross the border more easily.
+In addition, foreign security services can use cyber espionage to access the data of specific travellers.
+Cyber attacks can also be used to manipulate information for wanted persons can cross the border more easily.

 The Court of Audit’s examination shows that the operation of cyber security measures is not functioning as it should.
 For example, the defence security policy describes the security measures that all border control IT systems must comply with and that IT systems should only be used once these measures have been taken.

 However, two of the three border control IT systems have not been found to be adequately protected against cyber attacks.
 The passport counter system and the self-service system did not go through the Ministry of Defence’s approval procedure to establish this.

 Specialists can quickly detect a cyber attack by continuously monitoring IT systems.
 The Ministry of Defence and the Schiphol company both have such detection capabilities in the form of a security operations centre (SOC).